Google Workspace is a perfect collaboration tool. Admins agree with that. End users agree with that. We all agree with that.

 Hackers always need your data.
 They can benefit from them in many ways.
 For example, they can sell them to your competitors, infect them with malware and demand a ransom.
 There are dozens of scenarios.

 For obtaining your data, hackers have quite a range of means, and a brute-force attack is one of them.
-It’s done with the help of a password-breaking program that can crack your password to G Suite account.
+It’s done with the help of a password-breaking program that can crack your password to Google Workspace account.
 The number of brute-force attacks increases exponentially, and they’re becoming more sophisticated every day.

 And the more elaborative they get, the faster they can crack your password.
 Sometimes, when the password is simple, cracking it can be done within less than a minute.

 But what if the whole department uses the same password to enter their computer?
 Once it’s cracked, hackers can obtain access to all data on the employees’ devices.
-And if they have their files synced with a corporate G Suite’s Google Drive, you can say ‘Goodbye’ to the company cloud files as well.
+If they have their files synced with a corporate Google Workspace’s Google Drive, the risk increases.
+You might even have to say ‘Goodbye’ to the company cloud files as well.

 How to avoid brute force attacks?